elan-ev/opencast-studio/CONFIGURATION.md

 It can either be undefined (default, in which case the default DCC is used) or a string.

 The string is a [Mustache.js template](https://mustache.github.io/mustache.5.html).
-The following variables are passed as view:
+The following variables are passed as "view" (i.e. you can access those in your template):

 - `user`: the object returned by `/info/me.json` describing the current user.
 Guaranteed to be truthy, specifically: not `null`.
 - `lti`: the object returned by `/lti` which describes the current LTI session.
 Might be `null` (e.g. meaning there is no LTI session).